ashrafhadden/dracula-flat/README.md

 ![Dracula Flat (darken equally) Screenshot](https://raw.githubusercontent.com/ashrafhadden/dracula-flat/master/screenshots/Dracula%20Flat%20(darken%20equally).png)

 However as you can see, darkening all the syntax colors equally doesn't quite cut it.
 The yellows are still a bit too light and the file explorer selection highlight on the left is difficult to see.
-Darkening each color manually and checking by eye seemed like a lot of hard work :eyes:, so being the lazy programmer that I am, I decided to try and automate it!
+Darkening each color manually and checking by eye seemed like hard work 👀, so being the lazy programmer that I am, I decided to try and automate it!

 ![patrick technology GIF](https://media1.tenor.com/images/b7a43f2a884a5469c505b3b0838b6aa2/tenor.gif?itemid=5567497)